thunderball1/laravel-sitemap/readme.md

 and extract the archive to your bundles folder.

-To autoload the bundle you need to edit your ``application/bundles.php`` end add:
+To autoload the bundle you need to edit your ``application/bundles.php`` and add:

 ```php
 'sitemap' => array('auto' => true)